 You will receive one-to-one supervision for the Research Preparation Portfolio modules and for the final dissertation or portfolio.
 You may have a second supervisor as well as a first supervisor.
 For the optional modules, you will be taught as a member of a small class.
 You are encouraged to attend research seminars in your field of study and to be involved in the activities of the Graduate School.

 Assessments associated with the course are outlined below:

-Students will complete the assessments for AHS7001 and a programme of research training defined by the supervisors which will be written up in the research preparation portfolio.
+Students will complete a programme of research training defined by the supervisors which will be written up in the research preparation portfolio.
 This will include work in terms of literature review, detailed information on research methodologies and the wider enhancement of skills and knowledge through engagement with the research environment of the School and Faculty.

-An additional module will be undertaken (20 CATS), selected from the portfolio of options available within the Faculty.
+Two additional modules will be undertaken (20 CATS each), selected from the portfolio of options available within the Faculty.

 Normally a 2.1 Honours degree or above in a related subject or equivalent qualification acceptable to the University.

 Applicants with relevant professional experience and a 2.2 Honours degree or equivalent qualification acceptable to the University will be considered on a case-by-case basis.